foray1010/hk01-k8s-sharing/PITCHME.md

 - pack as much as small boxes in a fixed number and capacity of bin
     - each bin has different width, height and depth
+    - in k8s, it is cpu and memory limit
 - k8s helps pack as many pods onto as a few nodes as possible

 +++?image=assets/images/k8s-cluster-overview.jpg&size=contain

 @title[Kubernetes Cluster Overview]

+Note:

+- can take more metrics
+    - Pod anti-affinity (beta) to try avoid deploying same pod in same node, to ensure HA
+- for example, if set Pod 2 to have 3 replica sets, it will be deployed to Node 2

 ---?image=assets/images/k8s-node-architecture.png&size=contain&color=#e4ebf2